-If you believe that you have been subjected to harassment, you are encouraged to complete this form and submit it to a supervisor, manager, or to the Vice President of Human Resources.
+If you believe that you have been subjected to harassment, you are encouraged to complete this form and submit it to a supervisor, manager, or to the Human Resources department.
 You will not be retaliated against for filing a complaint.